Enter an email address below to share the provider's page with someone you know.

 Dr. Ernest Bhend is an

-ophthalmologist who specializes in eye exams, general ophthalmology and
+ophthalmologist and cataract surgeon who specializes in eye exams, general ophthalmology and

 anterior segment eye disease/surgery.
 Dr. Bhend received his undergraduate